Israeli strikes in Gaza kill 12 | Law-Order

 Israeli strikes in Gaza kill 12

+Hospitals in Gaza said Israeli strikes killed at least 12 Palestinians on Saturday, one of the highest tolls since an October agreement aimed at stopping the fighting.
+Gazas Health Ministry has recorded more than 500 Palestinians killed by Israeli fire since the start of the ceasefire on Oct.
+10.

-Hospitals in Gaza said Israeli strikes killed at least 12 Palestinians early on Saturday, one of the highest tolls since an October agreement aimed at stopping the fighting.
-The strikes hit northern and southern Gaza, including an apartment in Gaza City and a tent in Khan Younis, officials at the Nasser and Shifa Hospitals said.
+Hospitals in Gaza said Israeli strikes killed at least 12 Palestinians on Saturday, one of the highest tolls since an October agreement aimed at stopping the fighting.
+The strikes hit locations in northern and southern Gaza, including an apartment building in Gaza City and a tent in Khan Younis, officials at hospitals that received the bodies said.
 The casualties included two women and six children from two different families.
+The Shifa Hospital said the Gaza City strike killed a mother, three children and one of their relatives, while the Nasser Hospital said a strike in a tent camp caused a fire to break out, killing seven, including a father, his three children and three grandchildren.
+Gaza's Health Ministry has recorded more than 500 Palestinians killed by Israeli fire since the start of the ceasefire on Oct.
+10. The ministry, which is part of the Hamas-led government, maintains detailed casualty records that are seen as generally reliable by UN agencies and independent experts.
 Israel's military did not immediately respond to questions about the strikes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)